-Part 1 - Environmental Comp (Insert the ECA's owner, number, issuance of date and notice number, which s A) with L hould start w Limited Operational Flexibility with "01" and consecutive numbers thereafter) ECA Number Issuance Date (mm/dd/yy) Notice number (if applicable) ECA Owner Municipality Part 2: Description of the main (Attach a detailed description of the sewage odifications as part of the Li imited Operational Flexibility Description shall include: type/model, material, process name, etc.) vorks (e.g. se ewage work component, location, size, equipment Confirmation that the anticipated environmental effects are negligible.
-List of updated versions of, or amendments to, all relevant technical documents that are affected by the modifications as applicable, i.e. submission of documentation is not required, but the listing of updated documents is (design brief, drawings, emergency plan, etc.) Part 3 - Declaration by Prof essional Engineer I hereby declare that I have verified the scop 1.
-Has been prepared or reviewed by a Profi- 2.
-Conforms with the Limited Operational Ele- essional Engineer who is license Conforms with the Limited Operational Flexibility as per the ECA; Has been designed consistent with Ministry's Design Guidelines, adhering to engineering standards, industry's best management practices, and demonstrating ongoing compliance with s.53 of the Ontario Water Resources Act; and other appropriate regulations.
-I hereby declare that to the best of my knowledge, information and belief the information contained in this form is complete and accurate.
+Part 1 - Environmental Comp (Insert the ECA's owner, number, issuance of date and notice number, which s A) with L hould start w Limited Operational Flexibility with "01" and consecutive numbers thereafter) ECA Number Issuance Date (mm/dd/yy) Notice number (if applicable) ECA Owner Municipality Part 2: Description of the main (Attach a detailed description of the sewage odifications as part of the Li imited Operational Flexibility Description shall include: type/model, material, process name, etc.) vorks (e.g. se ewage work component, location, size, equipment Confirmation that the anticipated environm List of updated versions of, or amendment submission of documentation is not require ts to, all relevant technical docur ments that an curnents is (d e affected by the modifications as applicable, i.e. design brief, drawings, emergency plan, etc.) Part 3 - Declaration by Prof essional Engineer I hereby declare that I have verified the scop 1.
+Has been prepared or reviewed by a Profe 2.
+Conforms with the Limited Operational Fle essional Engineer who is license Has been designed consistent with Minist practices, and demonstrating ongoing con ry's Design Guidelines, adhering npliance with s.53 of the Ontario Water Reso ing standards, industry's best management surces Act; and other appropriate regulations. contained in this form is complete and accurate.